 The Clover device records offline payments when a merchant attempts a transaction without a network or Wi-Fi connection.
 In this scenario, the device also can't verify the payment gateway or check if the card is valid and has sufficient funds.

-By default, Clover Station, Station 2018, Mini, Mobile, and Flex are set to take offline payments for up to seven days.
+By default, Clover Station, Station 2018, Mini, Mobile, and Flex are set to take offline payments for up to 7 days.
 Merchants can disable offline payments if they don't want to accept the associated risk, or they can set limits for offline payments based on the transaction amount or the total amount processed in an offline state.
 See the merchant help page for more information.

-Overriding merchant settings for offline transactions
+Override merchant settings for offline transactions

 Allowing any offline payment with one of the following per-transaction settings overrides any merchant-configured limits on these riskier transactions.
 This includes the limit on days before going online, as well as the amount limit on each transaction and the total offline payments limit.